model-checking/kani/rfcs/src/template.md

   installation...)
 - How will they be modified?
 Any changes to how these components communicate?
 - Will this require any new dependency?
-- What are the corner cases you antecipate?
+- What corner cases do you anticipate?

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives